d4n3sh/thedaneshproject/content/posts/2008-03-16-hulu-opens-to-public.md

 [<img loading="lazy" src="http://farm3.static.flickr.com/2400/2337527014_1d04a1b73d.jpg" alt="library" border="0" height="178" width="500" />][4]

 Currently hulu is only servicing the US.
 All other regions and countries will have to wait.
-Workarounds like using proxy servers and overseas vpn tunnels have been said to work but I haven&#8217;t personally tested them yet.
+Workarounds like using proxy servers and overseas vpn tunnels have been said to work but I haven't personally tested them yet.

-If you didn&#8217;t already know, hulu is a join venture owned by NBC Universal and News Corp with about a 100mil to spend.
+If you didn't already know, hulu is a join venture owned by NBC Universal and News Corp with about a 100mil to spend.

 Source: [hulu blog][5]